deignacio/adventofcode-2022/README.md

-# Advent of code Typescript Starter
+# Advent of Code 2022

 A simple [Advent of code](https://adventofcode.com/) starter project with Typescript and jest for testing.